end-of-game/hub-and-spoke-aks/readme.md

 # Book sample deployment using Gitops

-Please follow GetStarted document of ARGO CD to enable ARGO CD on your management cluster or dev cluster (for testing)
+Please follow the GetStarted document of ARGO CD to enable ARGO CD on your management cluster or dev cluster (for testing)

 [AKS Gitops](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gitops-aks/gitops-blueprint-aks#scenario-4-use-gitops-with-argo-cd-github-actions-and-aks-to-implement-cicd)